oclafela/blog/content/running.md

 ### races
-I started enjoying running in 2017.
-Moving to Luxembourg from London in 2019, I discovered trail running.
-Spurred on by a friend of mine, I attended my first trail competition in 2021.
+I started running in 2017.
+Then, moving from London to Luxembourg, I discovered trail running.
+Spurred on by a friend, I attended my first trail competition in 2021.
 {{< admonition type=tip title="planned" open=true >}}
 - [ ] 2022-03-26 :it: <a href="https://www.chiantiultratrail.com/ultra-trail/">Chianti Ultra Trail</a>, 73 km / 2700 m+
 - [ ] 2022-04-9 :scotland: <a href="https://ultratourofarran.co.uk/">Ultra Tour of Arran</a>, 100 km / 2794 m+